 Lutheran Outdoor Ministry: Support LOMO.
 This organization serves as the outdoors ministries for three Ohio Synods, reaching out to all people regardless of race, national origin, sex, disability or ancestry.
 Through the years, Good Shepherd youth have benefited by the programs at LOMO while experiencing spiritual renewal through scripture, worship, learning and relationship building.

-Music Ministry: Share the gift of music by singing or playing an instrument with the chancel choir at the 8:30 a.m. service or with the Praise and Worship Team at the 11:00 a.m.
+Music Ministry: Share the gift of music by singing or playing an instrument with the Chancel Choir or with the Praise and Worship Team.
+Our music ministers alternate weeks leading the service.
 On fifth Sunday services, traditional and contemporary styles are joined to accommodate all.
-Visit the music page for more information
+Visit the music page for more information.

 Nursery: Care for the youngest members and visitors to Good Shepherd during the worship service.

-Sound Technician: Operate AV equipment during the worship service.
+Sound Technician: Operate Audio Visual (slides) equipment during the worship service.

 Stephen Ministry: Bear another’s burdens to fulfill the law of Christ (Galatians6: 2, NRSV) Stephen Ministry provides high-quality, confidential, Christ-centered care to people who are hurting.
 Stephen Leaders oversee the ministry; Stephen Ministers pray, listen, and walk with the Care Receivers; Care Receivers have problems and concerns and need someone to walk with them in their journey.